 When it comes to film as a projection through celluloid, the earliest examples consisted of moving pictures only and no sound.
 But a silent movie without a musical accompaniment seems totally empty, so music was typically provided in the theatre by a musician on piano or organ (or a group of musicians) to give emphasis to the story.
 At first it was up to these theatre musicians to choose or improvise the music, but there were music publishers who specialised in producing music suitable for film which these musicians could refer to.
 It wasn't long before film makers exerted greater control over the musical accompaniment, by specifying the music to be played, and even in some cases having it specially written for the occasion.
 It is interesting to note at this point that one of the great entertainers of the silent era, Charlie Chaplin, also composed the music for some of his own films such as City Lights.

-The war years certainly provided much opportunity for stirring patriotic films and of course music.
+The war years certainly provided much opportunity for stirring patriotic films and of course equally stirring music.
 Several accomplished composers were employed in this capacity on all sides, including Irving Berlin's song-writing contributions to "This Is the Army" in the US and the Russian composer Dmitri Shostakovich who scored several Stalinist propaganda films.
 Many post-war films also had a war-time setting with examples being The Dam Busters with its march by Eric Coates, 633 Squadron by Ron Goodwin and The Great Escape by Elmer Bernstein.

 Musicals were also growing in popularity at this time, a medium that would encompass the output of Rogers and Hammerstein, many Walt Disney cartoon features, and film versions of musical plays culminating in such gems as West Side Story (Leonard Bernstein), Oliver!
 (Lionel Bart), Little Shop of Horrors (Alan Menken) and Evita (Andrew Lloyd Webber).
 Note also the unusual examples of films where the music comes first and the pictures are created to fit the music such as Disney's Fantasia, resulting in a sequel released in 2000.